manzoorHusain/manzoorHusain/README.md

 - I’m currently working as an Intern at <a href="https://www.sestek.com/" target="_blank">Sestek </a>
 - 👯 I’m looking to collaborate on Web Development  and AI Projects
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm trying to be a good programmer.
+- ⚡ Fun fact: I'm still learning.

 <br />